Depression- Everything You Need to Know

 - Continuation – the goal is to stabilize your mood and hormones, aid in recovery, and prepare a long-term plan to prevent repeat occurrences.

-Get help as soon as feel the baby blues have lasted too long or get worse.
+Get help as soon as feel the baby blues have lasted too long or are getting worse.
 There is nothing to be ashamed about and treatment will help you regain control quickly.
 Do what is best for you and the bond with your new baby.
 The medications and resources available today have greatly improved.
-Getting quick and aggressive treatment, in the beginning, will bring you to a better place and then it is about maintenance.
-Make sure you take time for you, eat right, get adequate rest, and don’t have too much stress.
+Getting quick and aggressive treatment in the beginning will bring you to a better place, and then it is about maintenance.
+Make sure you take time for you, eat right, get adequate rest, and don’t undergo too much stress.
 All these things along with medication and therapy can make the difference on how you enjoy your baby, your life, and most importantly you.
 Postpartum doesn’t have to take over your life.

-There are countless people across the world that suffer from holiday depression or a more depressed mood during the winter months.
-While depression is a very real and serious condition that most often requires medical treatment, many are of the mindset that holiday depression is all in the minds of those that claim to suffer from it.
-However, others believe that while the holidays are a time of merriment and happy memories for most, they can also, unfortunately, be a time of sadness and anxiety for a great number of people.
+There are countless people across the world who suffer from holiday depression or a more depressed mood during the winter months.
+While depression is a very real and serious condition that most often requires medical treatment, many of the afflicted are of the mindset that holiday depression is all in the mind.
+However, others believe that while the holidays are a time of merriment and happy memories, they can also, unfortunately, be a time of sadness and anxiety for a great number of people.

 So what exactly causes holiday depression?
-It truly does vary from person to person when it comes to sadness and depression related issues.
-Generally, when it comes to the causes of depression during the holidays, those that are suffering normally are experiencing any one or combination of the following symptoms discussed in this article.
+It truly does vary from person to person when it comes to sadness and depression-related issues.
+Generally, when it comes to the causes of depression during the holidays, those suffering normally are experiencing any one or combination of the following symptoms.

-They could be seriously stressed out from having to deal with things like shopping for Christmas gifts, planning family gatherings, and other holiday festivities.
-These potential stressors can also cause fatigue, which can often end up increasing a person’s stress level.
+They could be seriously stressed out from having to deal with things like shopping for Christmas gifts, planning family gatherings and other holiday festivities.
+These potential stressors can cause fatigue, which often ends up increasing a person’s stress level.

-When someone has very unrealistic expectations of how their holidays can be, it can bring about holiday depression when things do not turn out the way that they wish.
-For instance, say you have been counting on a loved one that you have not seen in some time during the holidays.
+When someone has very unrealistic expectations of how the holidays can be, it can bring about holiday depression when things do not turn out that way.
+For instance, say you have been counting on a loved one you have not seen in some time.
 If something should come up and prevent them from being with you at what should be a joyous time, it would certainly bring about feelings of sadness and loneliness.

-The over commercialization of the holidays is another common cause of holiday depression.
-Many believe that the holidays should be about enjoying the simple things in life and the loved ones that surround them.
-That is very hard to balance and deal with things like the media.
-The media can make it seem like the only way to really enjoy the holidays is to spend huge amounts of money on gifts, decorations and other material items that are often only useable once a year.
+The over-commercialization of the holidays is another common cause of holiday depression.
+Many believe that the holidays should be about enjoying the simple things in life and the loved ones around you.
+It is very hard to balance and deal with things like the media that make it seem like the only way to really enjoy the holidays is to spend huge amounts of money on gifts, decorations and other material items that are only useable once a year.

-Many suffering from holiday depression give into the over commercialization of the holidays.
-This can often lead them into bad financial situations.
-Poor spending habits around the holidays can lead to excessive stress and anxiety when it comes to figuring out how to be able to pay for everything.
+Many suffering from holiday depression give into the over-commercialization.
+This can lead to bad financial situations.
+Poor spending habits around the holidays can lead to excessive stress and anxiety when it comes to figuring out how to pay for everything.
 In addition, overspending during the holiday season can lead many to not being able to afford to travel home to be with friends and family.
 This may cause them to experience a real feeling of isolation.

 What can you do to help cope with holiday depression?
-There are a great many things that anyone can do to help ease the potential causes for depression that come up during the holidays.
-First of all, you should not take on more tasks then you can realistically handle.
+There are a great many things that can help ease the potential causes for depression that arise during the holidays.
+First of all, you should not take on more tasks than you can realistically handle.
 Let your friends and family help plan holiday get-togethers.
 Split up the holiday shopping duties with your spouse.
-Little things like these can really lessen the chances of the onset of holiday depression.
+Little things like this can really lessen the chances of the onset of holiday depression.

-Some other things you can do to avoid a bout of depression during the holidays include volunteering your time to help those less fortunate then yourself.
-Taking some time out to be able to relax and simply just enjoy what is going on around you without having high expectations is also another good relaxation technique.
+Other things you can do to avoid a bout of depression during the holidays include volunteering your time to help those less fortunate.
+Taking some time out to relax and enjoy what is going on around you without having high expectations is another good relaxation technique.

 Whether or not you choose to believe that holiday depression is a real condition, it is important to take into account the potential stressors that can come up during the holidays.
-This way you can find tips to relieve them.
+This way, you can relieve them.
 This will make things better for yourself and all those around you during the holiday season.
-It will also make your holidays truly enjoyable, and you can avoid going through holiday depression.
+It will make your holidays truly enjoyable, and you can avoid going through holiday depression.

-People who suffer from seasonal depression exhibit the usual symptoms of depression which are as follows:
+People who suffer from seasonal depression exhibit the usual symptoms of depression as follows: